emmercm/www/src/blog/amortize-your-learning-by-writing-how-to-guides.md

 There's a Ralph Waldo Emerson quote from his essay titled "[Compensation](https://en.wikipedia.org/wiki/Compensation_(essay))" that is oftengets referenced often when talking about the "pay it forward" movement:

-> In the order of nature we can't render benefits to those from whom we receive them, or only seldom.
+> In the order of nature we cant render benefits to those from whom we receive them, or only seldom.
 But the benefit we receive must be rendered again, line for line, deed for deed, cent for cent, to somebody.
 Beware of too much good staying in your hand.
 It will fast corrupt and worm worms.
 Pay it away quickly in some sort.

 In that paragraph, Emerson is talking about paying debts, and the rest of the essay is about keeping one's life in balance.
 It's not quite the same as writing how-to guides, but I appreciate his opinion that it's one's responsibility to pass benefits on to others.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzI5NDg4MDA4XX0=
+eyJoaXN0b3J5IjpbLTE5NDE5MzMzNDEsNzI5NDg4MDA4XX0=
 -->